gigamonkey/monorepoize/README.md

 monorepo the SHA pointed to by the branch `whatever` in the original repo will now be pointed to by a branch named `foo/whatever`.

-Additionally the contents of `master` branch from each sub-repo will be added in a subdirectory named for the sub-repo and merged to the monorepo's `master` branch.
+Additionally the contents of `main` branch from each sub-repo will be added in a subdirectory named for the sub-repo and merged to the monorepo's `main` branch.
+(Or you can specify a different default branch as the second argument to the `build` script.)

 # To create a monorepo.